 As a company, a general partnership is not liable for corporate income tax.
 However, the partners are directly taxed on their salaries, any share of the earnings received, interest on equity capital, and their personal wealth.

 The regulations relating to liability present risks for the partners: they are liable to the extent of their personal wealth, jointly and severally and without limit for up to five years after the liquidation of a company.
-However, the partners must only pay if the company has not been successfully managed.

 A general partnership with a business activity is established with effect from the signature of the partnership agreement (it is highly recommended that the partnership agreement be reviewed by a specialist).
 The partners are then obliged to register their company on the trade register (Art.
 552, para.
 2, Swiss Code of Obligations).
 Registration is purely declaratory.
 In another case, a general partnership with no business activity is formed as such only when it is entered in the trade register (Art.
 553, Swiss Code of Obligations).
 In this case, registration is a prerequisite and is substantive.